viethoang1211/k8s-investigate/README.md

 # Scan all resource types across all namespaces
 k8s-investigate scan all

-# Scan with reasons why each resource is unused
+# Hide the reason column from output
-k8s-investigate scan all --show-reason
+k8s-investigate scan all --hide-reason
 ```

 ## Usage